 “SHARK TANK” STYLE CAPSTONE EXPERIENCE

-Student teams enter the pitch competition where they are challenged to come up with an innovative product or service and create a full business plan to successfully bring it to market.
+For this senior capstone, student teams enter the pitch competition where they are challenged to come up with an innovative product or service and create a full business plan to successfully bring it to market.
 Students work in cross-functional teams across all business majors from finance to marketing to supply chain management.
 At the end, the teams pitch their plan to a panel of local business owners and professionals and are scored, similar to the show “Shark Tank.”
 Winning teams receive a grant and can put it towards launching their business idea.

 “You learn the ins and outs of being an entrepreneur, receive hands-on experience in presenting to executives, communication and team-building skills and the list goes on,” one alumni told us.
 “Definitely a unique experience, that I can say from speaking with friends who attended other universities, is not one every college student participates in or has the opportunity to.”